yorphos/life-in-bloom/docs/roadmap/sprint-planning.md

 - Assets meet visual style guidelines
 - Assets are properly optimized
 - Assets are integrated into the game
-- Assets have been reviewed by the art lead
+- Visual consistency is maintained across assets

 ### For Design Tasks

 - Design documentation is complete
-- Design has been reviewed by the team
+- Design is consistent with overall game vision
 - Implementation matches design intent
-- User experience has been validated
+- User experience has been self-tested

-### For QA Tasks
+### For Testing Tasks

 - Test cases are documented
 - All test scenarios have been executed
-- Bug reports include clear reproduction steps
+- Issues are properly documented with reproduction steps
-- Verification of fixes has been completed
+- Fixes have been verified through regression testing